 When using canned frosting mix, place the mix in a bowl and add 1/2 cup of whipped topping with it and whip with mixer for about a minute.
 It doubles the amount and makes it easier to spread.

 One of the best toppings for a banana Popsicle is whipped cream.
 You can put vanilla wafers crumbs in a bowl and sprinkle them on top.
-The taste is reminiscent of banana pudding and can't be beat for simplicity and fun.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.